 Spell success is the rate at which casting a spell can be expected to succeed.
-As of 0.10.3 spell success rate is determined by a complex combination of:
+Spell success rate is determined by a complex combination of:

 - Spell level

-- Shield penalty, mitigated by the Shields skill
+- Armour and Shield penalty, mitigated by Armour skill and Shields skill

 - Any equipped wizardry items